urakubo/analyses_pips_camkii/README.md

 [![License: GPL v3](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # Analysis code for "the role of protein shape in multiphasic separation within condensates"
-The GitHub space contains analysis programs for the study “the role of protein shape in multiphasic separation within condensates” by Vikas Pandey,  Tomohisa Hosokawa,  Yasunori Hayashi,  Hidetoshi Urakubo [1].
+The GitHub repository contains analysis programs for the study "the role of protein shape in multiphasic separation within condensates" by V Pandey et al. [1].
 All programs were written in Python3.8 (Windows) and designed for the analyses of output from LASSI simulation engine [2].

 [1] https://www.biorxiv.org/content/10.1101/2024.08.26.606306v1